Suniel-Dev/Restaurant-page/README.md

-# returant-page
+# restaurant-page
-Creating a returant webpage
+Creating a restaurant webpage